The Air Mail

-The Air Mail is a 1925 American silent drama film directed by Irvin Willat and starring Warner Baxter, Billie Dove, and Douglas Fairbanks, Jr. It was produced by Famous Players–Lasky and distributed through Paramount Pictures.
+The Air Mail is a 1925 American silent drama film directed by Irvin Willat and starring Warner Baxter, Billie Dove, and Douglas Fairbanks Jr. It was produced by Famous Players–Lasky and distributed through Paramount Pictures.
 Filmed in Death Valley National Park and the ghost town of Rhyolite, Nevada, it was released in the United States on March 16, 1925.

 Plot

-Russ Kane (Warner Baxter) gets a job as a pilot in Reno, Nevada, in order to steal cargo.
+Russ Kane gets a job as a pilot in Reno, Nevada, in order to steal cargo.
 However, after training he becomes dedicated to his work.
-After making a forced landing, however, at a "Ghost City" in the desert, he falls in love with Alice Rendon (Billie Dove) and decides to become law-abiding.
+After making a forced landing, however, at a "Ghost City" in the desert, he falls in love with Alice Rendon and decides to become law-abiding.

-When her father (George Irving) needs medicine, he flies to get it, but on the way back is chased by smugglers in other aircraft trafficking narcotics and illegal immigrants across the Mexican border.
-As a result, "Sandy", Kane's friend (Douglas Fairbanks Jr.), parachutes from Kane's aircraft with the medicine.
+When her father needs medicine, he flies to get it, but on the way back is chased by smugglers in other aircraft trafficking narcotics and illegal immigrants across the Mexican border.
+As a result, "Sandy", Kane's friend, parachutes from Kane's aircraft with the medicine.